wopfel/musical-pancake/README.md

 If you get an "Input file not specified" answer from curl, maybe the directory is not specified in the open_basedir option.
 As soon as I added the directory to the open_basedir option in the /etc/php/php.ini and restarted nginx and php-fpm services, it worked :-)

+## Database

+I'd like to store the data in a MariaDB/MySQL database.

+My steps in phpMyAdmin:
+- create a database ("musical-pancake", collation utf8-bin)
+- create a table ("systems", 4 rows)
+- create a user ("musical-pancake", password "aEfV7I5n0tJfgCZ0")